AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/aem-forms-modules.md

 ## Prerequisites

-* You must have an [!DNL Adobe Experience Manager Forms] account to use these modules.
+* You must have an [!DNL Adobe Experience Manager Forms] account to use this module.